Monitoring the state of a MySQL® cluster and hosts

 - Go to the folder page and select Managed Service for MySQL.

-- Hover over the indicator in the Availability column in the required cluster row.
+- Hover over the indicator in the cluster row of the Availability column.

 Cluster states